 \section{Conclusions and future lines of research}

 As our ability to obtain and analyze large, high-resolution images of the Earth's surface increases, more examples of self-organized vegetation patterns are found in water-limited ecosystems.
 Here, we have reviewed different modeling approaches employed to understand the mechanistic causes and the predicted consequences of those patterns.
-We have discussed how different models, relying on different mechanisms, can successfully reproduce the patterns observed in natural systems and that, however, each of these models predicts very different ecosystem-level consequences of the emergent pattern.
-This discrepancy limits the utility of the patterns as applied ecological tools in the absence of explicit knowledge of underlying mechanisms.
-To solve this issue, we claim that models need to move from their current phenomenological formulation towards a more system-specific and mechanistic one.
+We have discussed how different models, relying on different mechanisms, can successfully reproduce the patterns observed in natural systems despite the fact that each of these models predicts very different ecosystem-level consequences of the emergent pattern.
+This discrepancy limits the utility of vegetation patterns as applied ecological tools.
+To solve this issue we propose a new approach to studying vegetation pattern formation in water-stressed systems.
+This new approach should abandon the development of phenomenological models that are validated qualitatively via the visual comparison of simulated and observed (macroscopic) patterns and pursue a more mechanistic and system-specific description of vegetation self-organization.
 This new approach must necessarily focus on isolating the system-specific, key feedbacks for vegetation self-organization.
-We identify two main directions for future research to develop this new approach to vegetation pattern formation.
+To achieve this goal, we identify two main directions for future research.